domenicosolazzo/vagrant-magento-mirror/README.md

 Designed to be a fresh install of Magento, with the minium of variation from a standard package, for rapid depoloyment of a minimal environment for development and extension testing.
 This is in a working state for my purposes, but it should not be considered complete or bug free.
-This has only been tested with Mac OS X 10.8.
-It's not likely to work with Windows Hosts, yet.
+This has only been tested with Mac OS X 10.8 and Windows 7 x64.

 Features
 --------